 Magnesium + Oxygen Magnesium oxide

-Another example is sodium burning in oxygen will give us sodium oxide:
+Another example is sodium burning in oxygen which will give us sodium oxide:

 Sodium + Oxygen Sodium oxide

 Word equations like these are used a lot in science as a quick way of representing a chemical reaction.

 Most chemical reactions are irreversible.
 This means that once the reaction has taken place it is very difficult to get the reactants back.
 We can't reverse it.
 Think about frying an egg.
 Once the egg has cooked, we can't then change the fried egg back into a raw egg.
 A chemical reaction has occurred and we can't get the original reactants back.